 Hiking Cathedral Rock Trail requires a $5 Red Rocks day pass.
 Passes can be purchased at a Kiosk in the lot and displayed in your vehicle.

 There is a free shuttle that takes hikers to a handful of trailheads around Sedona, including Cathedral Rock Trail.
 The shuttle runs Thursday – Sunday, year-around, from 8:00a.m. – 5:30p.m..Visitors can park at the North SR-179 Park and Ride to catch the shuttle.

 You can learn more about the shuttle here.

 Best Time to Hike Cathedral Rock Trail

 We went back and forth when deciding between sunrise or sunset to hike Cathedral Rock Trail.
 We finally settled on sunset and absolutely chose correctly.

-There are several factors that make sunset a great time to hike Cathedral Rock Trail, such as cooler temperatures and less crowds.
+There are several factors that make sunset a great time to hike Cathedral Rock Trail, such as cooler temperatures and fewer crowds.
 However, the ultimate reason to hike Cathedral Rock at sunset is the golden view.

 Due to the sun’s position, the surrounding rocks glow vibrant orange and red as the sun sets.
 The sight is sure to take your breath away regardless of which way you’re looking.

-A third of the hikers were facing towards the sun, watching it slowly disappear below the horizon.
+A third of the hikers were facing toward the sun, watching it slowly disappear below the horizon.
 A handful of people were gazing up at the towering nearby rocks admiring their golden glow.
 While the last third sat facing opposite the sun, soaking in the pink and purple hues of the rocks on the backside.